 Tip No. 8 – Buy Used or Rent Your Wedding Fashion

-Or, rent your wedding fashion.
+Another eco-friendly option is to rent your wedding fashion.
 Stop by Bernard’s Formalwear in Durham, NC, to browse through through top of the line suit and tuxedo rentals.
 Take a step down the aisle toward being environmentally conscious.
-Modern couples also love to incorporate family heirlooms into their wedding day.
-Ask your grandmother to try on her gorgeous, vintage bridal gown or ask your dad if he still has the cuff links he wore on his wedding day.
-Repurposing clothing items on your wedding day is not only eco-friendly, it also adds a sentimental touch.

 Tip No. 9 – Reuse and Recycle Your Wedding Day Products or Decor

 If you buy your wedding decor or products, don’t throw them away when the day is over!
 Save your wedding decor for future use.
 You never know when you might be able to reuse those elegant drapes or romantic mercury glass votives.
 Repurpose decor in your home or pass it on to others who are planning a wedding or event.
 Reuse and recycle all of your wedding products for any future occasions.
 Who knows, maybe your future children or neighbor might want to borrow all of those pretty glass vases!
 Reducing waste on your wedding day by saving, donating, lending or reselling your wedding products is an easy way to help protect the environment and boost the sustainability of your wedding.

 Tip No. 10 – Say No to Sparklers and Confetti